 The bad thing is that even if you pull the emergency release, the door will probably still refuse to open or be extremely heavy, which almost certainly indicates a broken spring.

-Some garage doors have springs that are located inside a tube, so it’s very difficult to visually see that the spring is broken.
-But if you can see the spring, you’ll probably notice a small 2-inch gap.
-This gap occurs because the spring is unable to wind because the end of it is set on the shaft, so there’s a gap.
-In some cases, the cables on the garage door will also appear broken when the spring breaks.
+If you can see the spring, you’ll probably notice a small 2-inch gap.
+This occurs because the spring is unable to wind because the end of it is set on the shaft, so there’s a gap.

 When the garage door spring breaks, the door becomes unbalanced.
 This can sometimes make the door fall shut more quickly than normal when you activate the automatic opener.
 Additionally, the door may be jerky if you have a two spring system because one of the springs is doing most of the work and keeping the door from opening or closing smoothly.